-With Ryerson continuing to operate on an essential services model and the majority of fall 2020 classes being offered virtually, Food Services has made the decision to temporarily close all of our dining halls and campus eateries except for the Pitman Dining Hall.
-As Ryerson continues to plan for a gradual reopening of campus, more Food Services locations may be reopened at a future date.
+With Ryerson continuing to operate on an essential services model and the majority of 2020/2021 classes being offered virtually, Food Services has made the decision to temporarily close all of our dining halls and campus eateries except for the Pitman Dining Hall.
+Once Ryerson begins planning for a gradual reopening of campus, more Food Services locations may be reopened at a future date.

 2. With changes to Ryerson’s dining service model, what will be included with meals at the Pitman Dining Hall?

 The Pitman Dining Hall will continue to offer a comprehensive menu of fresh, delicious and nutritious meal options for guests.
-Guests will continue to have access to many of our signature dining stations including Home Kitchen, the Grill and the Sans baked treats station.
+Guests will continue to have access to many of our signature dining stations including Home Kitchen, the Grill and the Sans made without gluten station.
 Stations that were previously self-serve will be staffed by Food Services attendants.

 Meals at the Pitman Dining Hall will be served in sustainability conscious reusable OZZI containers, external link to avoid cross contact and food contamination.
-Meal plan holders living in residence will receive a token that can be used at the OZZI container dispenser in the Pitman Dining Hall to dispense a reusable OZZI container.
+Meal plan holders living in residence will receive a token that can be used to obtain a new reusable OZZI container at any of the stations in the Pitman Dining Hall.

-Once a guest has finished their meal, they will return their used reusable OZZI container to the OZZI container dispenser in the Pitman Dining Hall and will receive a token to be used on their next visit.
-Guests who have taken their meal to go will need to return their reusable OZZI container to the container dispenser on their next visit to receive a token.
-Guests who lose their OZZI token or fail to return their reusable OZZI container to the container dispenser will be charged a $10 replacement cost.
+Once a guest has finished their meal, they will return their used reusable OZZI container to the OZZI container collection machine in the Pitman Hall lobby or the OZZI container collection bins in the dining hall and will receive a token to be used on their next visit.
+Guests who have taken their meal to go will need to return their reusable OZZI container to the container dispenser or collection bin on their next visit to receive a token.
+Guests who lose their OZZI token or fail to return their reusable OZZI container to the container collection machine or collection bins will be charged a $10 replacement cost via their flex dollars.

 Food Services staff will retrieve used reusable OZZI containers from the OZZI container dispenser on a daily basis.
-Used reusable OZZI containers will be cleaned and disinfected thoroughly before being returned to the container dispenser.
+Used reusable OZZI containers will be cleaned and disinfected thoroughly before being returned to the stations in the Pitman Dining Hall.